patrickfatrick/gregorian/README.md

 ##Install
 - `npm install gregorian --save`
 - `jspm install npm:gregorian`
+- `git clone git@github.com:patrickfatrick/gregorian.git`

 You can install it into your site using `<script src="./node_modules/gregorian/dist/gregorian.min.js"></script>` as usual, or you can include it in a concatenated build using `require('./node_modules/gregorian')`, etc.

 ##Usage
 To create a gregorian object, call `gregorian.reform()` with either a date object or a date-string.
 For instance `gregorian.reform('2015-10-31')` or `gregorian.reform(new Date())`.

 But that's kind of boring.
 To do stuff with it, chain a `.to()` method to it, passing a string for the format you'd like to use.
 For instance `gregorian.reform('2015-10-31').to('unix')` or `gregorian.reform('2015-10-31').to('iso')`.
-The will return the converted string or else the number of milliseconds passed since January 1, 1970 in the case of `'unix'`.
+This will return the converted string or else the number of milliseconds passed since January 1, 1970 in the case of `'unix'`.

 ###Accepted formats
 The following are plug-n-play formats that are simply wrappers for existing Javascript Date methods and should not be used with any other formats.
 The `-short` methods extend the existing methods by removing the time from the output.